 - Microservices architecture to deploy selected services in different environments, such as public, private, and hybrid settings

-How Does Newgen Solve for Your ECM Needs?
+How Does Newgen Solve for Your Enterprise Content Management Needs?

 Content Lifecycle Management

 Create, manage, share, and archive different types of content while enabling anytime-anywhere access.
 Provide complete flexibility to access and deliver digital content across channels and devices.

 Digitize front-and back-end processes while intelligently capturing and extracting critical information from paper and digital documents.
 Leverage low code content workflow capabilities to ensure rapid design and development of content-centric applications.